survivejs/react-book/manuscript/06_react_and_flux.md

 export default alt.createStore(TodoStore, 'TodoStore');
 ```

 The Store listens to our actions and then updates its state accordingly.
-The functions have been adapted based on our earlier implementation of `TodoApp`.
+The functions have been adapted based on our earlier implementation of `App`.

 We will also need a module to maintain an instance of Alt.
 It will deal with coordination of our Actions and Stores.